Frequently Asked Questions

 • Transferring the performance of substantive programmatic work to a third party by contract or any other means.

-1. The CRC approved the project budget as submitted with the proposal.
-Budget deviations greater than 10% per budget line item (cumulatively) require the prior written approval of the CRC.
+• The CRC approved the project budget as submitted with the proposal.
+Budget deviations greater than 10% per budget line item (cumulatively) require the prior written approval of a representative of the CRC.

-• Budget revisions should be requested via a Budget Amendment Form.
-The Budget Amendment form, which can be downloaded from the Forms Portal, must be electronically signed by the PI and submitted via the Time Extension and Budget Amendment Submission page.
+• Budget revisions should be requested via the Budget Amendment Form.
+The Budget Amendment form, which can be downloaded from the CRC Forms page or the submission request page, must be electronically signed by the PI and submitted via the Time Extension + Budget Amendment Submission page.
 Here's an example of a completed Budget Amendment formPlease note that the CRC Budget Amendment form is not the same as the Sponsored Research Budget Amendment form.

-• If the budget revision is approved by the CRC, the OMNI Project Budget will be modified to reflect the newly-approved categories and amounts.
+• If the budget revision is approved by a representative of the CRC, the OMNI Project Budget will be modified to reflect the newly-approved categories and amounts.

 • Budget amendment requests must be approved before any changes can occur.
 You may not submit an amendment request after the fact, and all budget amendment requests must be submitted at least 30 days prior to the award end date.
 Requests submitted less than 30 days prior to the end of the award period may be rejected without review.